-We have built a strong culture of teamwork with emphasis on external collaboration, providing us with access to rapidlyevolving science.
-We maintain more than a dozen active collaborations with leading external academic institutions, including: the Buck Institute for Research on Aging; Massachusetts General Hospital; Mayo Clinic; the Medical Research Council (MRC, Imperial College); The University of California, San Francisco; and Yale University.
+We have built a strong culture of teamwork with emphasis on external collaboration, providing us with access to rapidly-evolving science.
+We maintain more than a dozen active early-stage research and discovery focused collaborations with leading external academic institutions, including: the Buck Institute for Research on Aging; Massachusetts General Hospital; Mayo Clinic; the Medical Research Council (MRC, Imperial College); The University of California, San Francisco; and Yale University.